nadeo/trackmania-doc/docs/nadeo-importer/04-how-to-create-the-meshparams-xml-file.md

 						- `Name`: the name of the material in the fbx file, that you have chosen when making your model in the 3d software you have used (Blender, 3ds Max...)
 						- `Link`: the name of a material of Trackmania material library. **The list of library materials can be found in `{Trackmania_exe_dir}\NadeoImporterMaterialLib.txt`**, which was placed next to `NadeoImporter.exe` when you unzipped the importer files (see section [Download and install])
 						- `Color`: facultative.
 If the linked material is a colorizable one, you can specify the color you want with a 3-digit or 6-digit hexadecimal color code (RGB or RRGGBB).
 For instance: F00 or FF0000 for red, 0F0 or 00FF00 for green, 00F or 0000FF for blue, FF0 or FFFF00 for yellow, etc.
+						- `PhysicsId`: facultative (and not recommended).
+Overrides the way the cars will interact physically with the surface.
+You should not overuse this feature because it is usually a bad idea (for gameplay and fun) to have a surface looking like grass but behaving like dirt.
+You can find the list of possible values in the `PhysicsId library` below.
+						- `GameplayId`: facultative.
+Setting a value different than `None` will add a special gameplay effect to the surface, like activating free wheeling or slow motion modes.
+Some of those gameplay effects such as `Turbo` or `ReactorBoost` are "oriented": the direction of this effect is automatically the local z-axis of the item.
+You can find the list of possible values in the `GameplayId library` below.

 You should get something like this: